Explanation of the stock market share market difference across market structure and usage.

 The stock market includes all tradable securities such as shares, bonds, and mutual funds, while the share market specifically deals with the buying and selling of company shares.

-Investors can participate in the stock market through bonds, mutual funds, or derivatives without directly purchasing individual company shares.
+Yes.
+Participation in the stock market can occur through instruments such as bonds, mutual funds, exchange-traded funds, or derivatives without directly trading equity shares.

-SEBI oversees all trading activities in both the stock and share markets to ensure transparency, fairness, and investor protection.
+SEBI oversees all trading activities in both the stock and share markets, setting regulatory frameworks and compliance requirements for exchanges and intermediaries.